Fair Allocation based on Diminishing Differences: Existence of NDD-Proportional Allocations

 \section{Existence of NDD-Proportional Allocations}

-In this section, we prove a necessary and sufficient condition for existence of NDDPR allocations. \begin{theorem} An NDDPR allocation exists if-and-only-if: \begin{itemize} \item[] (a) The number of items is $M=m\cdot n$, where $m$ is an integer and $n$ is the number of agents, and - \item[] (b) Each agent has a different best item. \end{itemize} In case it exists, it can be found in time $O(M)$. \end{theorem}
+In this section, we prove a necessary and sufficient condition for the existence of NDDPR allocations. \begin{theorem} An NDDPR allocation exists if and only if: \begin{itemize} \item[] (a) The number of items is a multiple of the number of agents, i.e., $m=l\cdot n$, where $l$ is an integer and $n$ is the number of agents, and \item[] (b) Each agent has a different best item. \end{itemize} In case it exists, it can be found in time $O(m)$. \end{theorem}